Valentina Kuryliw: Writing

 Kuryliw's second book, Holodomor in Ukraine, The Genocidal Famine 1932-1933: learning materials for teachers and students published by CIUS Press (2018), is a comprehensive teaching resource.
 It has been vetted for use by teachers in schools in Canada and placed on the teaching resources lists of the following provinces to date: in Ontario, in the largest school board in Canada, the Toronto District School Board, Manitoba Education and Early Childhood Learning Diversity Education, Saskatchewan Teachers Federation.
 It is also sought after and used in curriculum units in the United States of America and other countries.
 It is described by teachers using it as "an amazing resource...a tremendous resource for students and teachers alike."
 The book features basic history, a timeline, illustrations, primary and secondary resources, lesson plans and curriculum applications for schools.
 It is being translated into Ukrainian and French.

 Featured Writing

 Kuryliw's first book, Metodyka vykladannia istorii / Methodology on Teaching History (Методика викладання історії) in Ukrainian (2003 and 2008), was written for teachers of history and social sciences in Ukraine to help reform the methods for teaching history using interactive teaching methods and developing critical and historical thinking skills.

-Kuryliw has also authored an article, “Teaching the Ukrainian Genocide – the Holodomor, 1932-1933: A case of denial, cover-up and dismissal” in Samuel Totten (editor) Teaching about Genocide: Insights and Advice from Secondary Teachers and Professors, Volume 1.
+Kuryliw has also authored an article, “Teaching the Ukrainian Genocide – the Holodomor, 1932-1933: A case of denial, cover-up and dismissal” in Samuel Totten`s (editor) Teaching about Genocide: Insights and Advice from Secondary Teachers and Professors, Volume 1.
 Lanham, MD: Rowman & Littlefield Publishers, 2018.